-Rose might be the next addition to Street Fighter 5 Champions Edition but the team behind the game have given fans a substantial look at the games next character: the hermit known as Oro.
+Rose might have been the most recent addition to Street Fighter 5 Champions Edition, but the team behind the game have given fans a substantial look at the games next character: the hermit known as Oro.

 Returning from Street Fighter III, Oro retains his original moveset along with a handful of new moves (more on that further down).
 However, unlike SFIII where he sealed one of his arms, in SFV his pet turtle occupies his other hand.